 Idempotent Consumption

-Use X-StablePay-Event-ID (or the id field in the request body) as your idempotency key.
-Check whether the event has been processed before handling to avoid side effects from duplicate deliveries.
+Use X-StablePay-Event-ID (or the id field in the request body) as the idempotency key.
+Check whether the event has already been processed before handling to avoid side effects from duplicate deliveries.

 Error Responses

-Errors are returned using HTTP status codes with a JSON response body.
-The error field may be a string or structured object:
+Errors are returned via HTTP status codes and JSON response bodies.
+The error field may be a string or a structured object:

 {